RobertoRoos/sawIntuitiveResearchKitWiki/Tool-Detection.md

 The different options for `tool-detection` are:
 * `AUTOMATIC`: this will rely on the Dallas chip query
 * `MANUAL`: when a tool is inserted, the user or application has to specify which tool to use.
 This can be done using the Arm GUI with a drop down menu or using a programmatic interface (e.g. ROS topic).
 * `FIXED`: fixed type of tool, i.e. there is only one type of tool used.
+To change tool, you will need to stop the program, change the configuration file and restart the program.
 The configuration file must then define the tool type using `tool`.
-Tools definitions can be found in `share/tool`.
+Tool definitions can be found in `share/tool`.